 where ξ90 and ξ10 represent the 90th and 10th percentile of the baseline-corrected SP log.
 Figure 4 shows the estimated Csh for 3 randomly selected wells.

 Given that the SP log is a lithology-dependent well log, the estimation of Csh from the baseline-corrected SP log provides a quick interpretation of permeable zones and impermeable seals as sweet spots for potential CO2 storage.
-To interpret the sweet spots along the well, we compute the moving window average of the estimated Csh as:
+To interpret the sweet spots along the well, we compute the moving window average of the estimated Csh as

 Csh*Un=m=-∞∞CshmUn-m , #10